-Ilya Rahkovsky is a Data Scientist at Georgetown’s Center for Security and Emerging Technology (CSET) focused on turning data into value.
-Previously, he was a Research Economist at the U.S. Department of Agriculture’s Economic Research Service working on consumer demand, spatial competition, information processing and scanner data.
-Ilya teaches Statistics and Machine Learning at the Johns Hopkins University.
+Ilya Rahkovsky was a Data Scientist at Georgetown’s Center for Security and Emerging Technology (CSET) focused on S&T structure, Map of Science, tech talent, and venture capital investment.
+Previously, he was a Research Economist at the U.S. Department of Agriculture’s Economic Research Service working on consumer demand, spatial competition, and economics of information.
+Ilya also taught Statistics and Machine Learning at Johns Hopkins University.
 He holds a Ph.D. in Economics from Michigan State University and a B.A. in Mathematics from University of Michigan-Dearborn.

 National security leaders view AI as a priority technology for defending the United States.
 This two-part analysis is intended to help policymakers better understand the scope and implications of U.S. military investment in autonomy and AI.
 It focuses on the range of autonomous and AI-enabled technologies the Pentagon is developing, the military capabilities these applications promise to deliver, and the impact that such advances could have on key strategic issues.

 This brief examines how the Pentagon’s investments in autonomy and AI may affect its military capabilities and strategic interests.
 It proposes that DOD invest in improving its understanding of trust in human-machine teams and leverage existing AI technologies to enhance military readiness and endurance.
 In the long term, investments in reliable, trustworthy, and resilient AI systems are critical for ensuring sustained military, technological, and strategic advantages.

 The Pentagon has a wide range of research and development programs using autonomy and AI in unmanned vehicles and systems, information processing, decision support, targeting functions, and other areas.
 This policy brief delves into the details of DOD’s science and technology program to assess trends in funding, key areas of focus, and gaps in investment that could stymie the development and fielding of AI systems in operational settings.